 A stylish dinner option, Wimbledon Village restaurant Black Radish brings together a taste of France with a modern twist.
 The menu is small and minimalistic like the intimate venue, but certainly packs a punch with adventurous and exotic flavours.
-Pick from dishes such as duck rillettes on duck fat toast.
-Foodies can also take delight in the exceptional tasting menu.
-It offers five courses with dishes featuring the likes of goats curd, duck, and cod, followed by a special chocolate dessert.
-Menus are based on the best seasonal produce available at the market and are cooked simply but with devotion and care.
-Black Radish brings a modern contemporary menu to the Wimbledon restaurant scene.
+Foodies can take delight in the exceptional tasting menu, or opt for a hearty Sunday outing with their new menu.
+Menus are based on the best seasonal produce available at the market and are cooked simply but with devotion and care, bringing a modern, contemporary option to the Wimbledon restaurant scene.

-New kid on the block just a stone’s throw from Wimbledon station, Roxie’s speciality is South African cuisine meaning it’s a meaty affair.
+Just a stone’s throw from Wimbledon station, Roxie’s speciality is South African cuisine – a truly meaty affair.
 This Wimbledon restaurant is well located at the bottom of Wimbledon Hill and surrounded by bustling pubs.
 Carnivores can pick from an array of butcher’s cuts and rest assured that Roxie works with family-run suppliers to source only the best steaks.
 There is also the option to double up and go for the butcher’s feast.
-Featuring flat iron, hanger, and pichanha, all this comes with fries, and beef dipping jus.
+Featuring flat iron, hanger, and picanha, all this comes with fries and beef dipping jus.
 Wash down with a glass of that perfect steak accompaniment, Malbec wine.

 Known as one of London’s most stylish restaurant brands, The Ivy has been frequented by the city’s well-heeled residents since the turn of the 20th century.
 In recent years, the restaurant has branched out to the capital’s leafy suburbs.
 The Wimbledon Village Ivy brasserie is well located on the high street, appealing to both residents and Wimbledon tennis visitors.
 Service is famously impeccable and the interior boasts a chic Art Deco-esque look.
 The menu offers a wide selection of cuisine from the Continent and beyond including the absolute classic steak frites with a succulent, grass-fed, prime centre cut, plus they offer private dining upstairs.